0xLeif/AppState/README.md

 The total amount of space available in your app’s key-value store, for a given user, is 1 MB.
 There is a per-key value size limit of 1 MB, and a maximum of 1024 keys.
 If you attempt to write data that exceeds these quotas, the write attempt fails and no change is made to your iCloud key-value storage.
 In this scenario, the system posts the didChangeExternallyNotification notification with a change reason of NSUbiquitousKeyValueStoreQuotaViolationChange.

 For more information on synchronizing app preferences with iCloud, you can refer to [Apple's official documentation](https://developer.apple.com/documentation/foundation/icloud/synchronizing_app_preferences_with_icloud).

-By doing this, your custom Application subclass becomes the shared singleton instance that you can use throughout your application.
-This allows you to extend the functionalities of the Application class and utilize these extensions wherever you need in your application.

 ## License